Saul Villeda PhD (Principal Investigator)

 Amber Philp PhD (Postdoctoral Scholar)

 I grew up in Tauranga, New Zealand, but at the age of 16 moved to Valdivia, Chile where I completed my undergraduate in Biochemistry at the Universidad Austral de Chile.
 I did my undergraduate thesis and worked as a research assistant in the laboratory of Dr Carlos Flores at the Centro de Estudios Cientificos, looking into the role of the ion channel KCa3.1 in asthma and cystic fibrosis.
 I then enrolled in a PhD in Medical Science at the Universidad Austral de Chile in the laboratory of Dr Francisco Rivera, where I studied the role of platelets in Remyelination.
 During this time, I collaborated with and spent two years developing my thesis in the labs of Dr Robin Franklin and Dr Cedric Ghevaert at the University of Cambridge.
 I joined the Villeda lab in 2022 as a postdoctoral researcher to pursue my interests in the immune system, the aging brain, and neurodegeneration.
-Outside of the lab I enjoy trail running and travelling.
+Outside of the lab I enjoy trail running and traveling.

 Zach Holmes (Graduate Student, BMS Program)